meireles/spectrolab/README.md

 # spectrolab

+**We are planning a major and exciting overhaul of** ``spectrolab``, but the planned improvments will probably **break backwards compatibility!** Please use the package to provide us with feedback, but **do not rely heavily on our API just yet**.

-The package is being actively developed and parts of the *API may still change*.
+~~The package is being actively developed and parts of the *API may still change*.
 You’re welcome to give it a spin, but do so *at your own risk*.
 With that said, most parts of the package are pretty stable.
-Let us know if you find otherwise.
+Let us know if you find otherwise~~.

 ## Installation